nextras/orm/docs/collection-filtering.md

 );
 ```

-In the example we sort the collection of authors by the count of their books, i.e. authors with the least books will be at the beginning.
+In the example, we sort the collection of authors by the count of their books, i.e., authors with the fewest books will be at the beginning.
 The example allows the same "property expression" you use for filtering.
 You can reverse the ordering:

 ```php
 use Nextras\Orm\Collection\Functions\CountAggregateFunction;